What are the Different Types of Hernias?

 - Fluid in the abdomen

-If you have symptoms that could indicate you have a hernia, make an appointment today with Dr. Reiner who has pioneered a minimally invasive approach to hernia surgery that results in faster recovery as well as a better patient experience.
+If you have symptoms that could indicate you have a hernia, contact us today for a consultation with Dr. Reiner who has pioneered a minimally invasive approach to hernia surgery that results in faster recovery as well as a better patient experience.
+Fill out the form on this page to request an appointment or call 212.879.6677 to learn more.